lizwong12/lesliewang.io/content/docs/LeetCode/test.md

 prev: docs/folder/
 ---

+### Understanding the Problem
+The task is to remove 'k' digits from a number represented as a string, so that the new number is the smallest possible.
+The catch is that the order of the remaining digits must remain unchanged.

+### Why This Approach?
+When you look at the problem, the immediate intuition might be to remove the highest digits.
+However, the position of the digits plays a crucial role.
+For example, in the number '1432219', removing the first 4 is more impactful than removing one of the 2, even though 4 is not the highest digit in the entire number.
-### Given two sequences of digit of the same length, it is the leftmost distinct digits that determine the superior of the two numbers.
+Given two sequences of digit of the same length, it is the leftmost distinct digits that determine the superior of the two numbers.
+The optimal strategy is to ensure the resulting number is as small as possible from left to right, because digits on the left have a higher value.
+This leads use to the idea of using a ###monotonically### increasing stack.

-### For example, A = 1axxx, B = 1bxxx, if the digits a > b , then A > B
+For example, A = 1axxx, B = 1bxxx, if the digits a > b , then A > B

-### With this insight, the first intuition we got for our problem is that we should iterate from the left to right, when removing the digits.
+With this insight, the first intuition we got for our problem is that we should iterate from the left to right, when removing the digits.

-### For exaple we have a num 425, if we are asked to remove just one digit, then from left to right, we have canditate 4, 2, and 5.
+For exaple we have a num 425, if we are asked to remove just one digit, then from left to right, we have canditate 4, 2, and 5.